Poughkeepsie, New York: Arts and entertainment

 The Chance, located at 6 Crannell Street in downtown Poughkeepsie, hosts live rock concerts with local as well as major artists.

 The collections of the Frances Lehman Loeb Art Center at Vassar College chart the history of art from antiquity to the present and comprise over 21,000 works, including paintings, sculptures, prints, and photographs.

 The Barrett Art Center at 55 Noxon Street offers exhibits, classes, and lectures on the visual arts.

 Locust Grove, the home of Samuel Morse and a National Historic Landmark, features paintings by Morse, as well as historically important examples of telegraph technology.

 For shopping and movie theater entertainment, the Poughkeepsie Galleria is located in the town of Poughkeepsie, southeast of the hamlet of Crown Heights and north of Wappingers Falls.
 The mall, which opened in 1987, consists of two floors with 250 shops, restaurants, and a multi-plex theater with 16 screens.

 The Mid-Hudson Children's Museum is located at 75 North Water Street.

 The Cunneen-Hackett Arts Center at 9 and 12 Vassar Street provides venues for music, dance and the visual arts.

 Bananas Comedy Club is a comedy club that presents comedians such as Jim Norton, Rich Vos, Patrice O'Neal, and Nick DiPaolo.
 Jimmy Fallon started his career performing at the club.

 Joseph Bertolozzi's Bridge Music is a sound-art installation on the Mid-Hudson Bridge.

-The Chance Theater and Mid-Hudson Civic Center ranked #4 and 5, respectively, on a list of Poughkeepsie's most Instagrammed locations in 2016.
+The Chance Theater and Mid-Hudson Civic Center are located here.

 Library

-The Poughkeepsie Public Library District serves the City and Town of Poughkeepsie through a special legislative Library district established in 1988.
+The Poughkeepsie Public Library District serves the City and Town of Poughkeepsie through a special legislative library district established in 1988.
 The Library District's main library Adriance Memorial Library, is located on Market Street in the City of Poughkeepsie.
 Another City branch, the Sadie Peterson Delaney African Roots Branch Library, is located in the Family Partnership Center on North Hamilton Street.
 The Library District has another branch library in the Town of Poughkeepsie, the Boardman Road Branch Library, along with a mobile library service called Rover.